International Prize for Artistic Research in Music

 • Royal Irish Academy of Music (Dublin)

-• Sibelius Academy at Uniarts Helsinki
+• Sibelius Academy, Uniarts Helsinki

 Assessment panel